Driving Along Spanish Border From Salamanca to Braganca

 Tour the Arribes del Duero Natural Park

-We left Salamanca early morning and headed west towards the Arribes del Duero park.
-Stretching for over 100 hectares, it forms the northern border between Spain and Portugal, with the Douro river flowing in the middle.
+From Salamanca, head west towards the Arribes del Duero park.
+Stretching for over 100 hectares, it forms the northern border between Spain and Portugal, with the Douro River flowing in the middle.
 High mountains, granite outcrops, and waterfalls make up the landscape of this vast natural park.
-If you visit early in the year, it’s worth stopping by Pozo de los Humos, a beautiful waterfall that connects to the Uces river.
+If you visit early in the year, it’s worth stopping by Pozo de los Humos, a beautiful waterfall that connects to the Uces River.
+To learn more about the park, you can visit the visitor centre in the village of Sobradillo.

 Visit the Aldeadávila de la Ribera